Paternity Leave for Employees and Public Servants (Panama)

 Link to article

-- Morgan & Morgan advised Corporación Bella Vista de Finanzas, S.A., in the public offering of revolving corporate bonds for an amount of up to US$10 million
+- Morgan & Morgan advised Banco General, S.A. and Banistmo, S.A. in the structuring of an issuance of corporate bonds for an amount of up to US$320,000,000 carried out by Alternegy, S.A.

 WSG Member: Please login to add your comment.